ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 ## Implementation

-We will now implement these changes, focusing on adding the `messages` attribute or property to MockClaudeClient and enhancing logging throughout the class.
+We will now implement these changes, focusing on adding the `messages` property to MockClaudeClient and enhancing logging throughout the class.
 After implementation, we'll run the tests again with increased verbosity to verify the fix and gather more information about the test execution flow.